skillrepos/diy-gen-ai/labs.md

 import ollama
 ```

-4. Now, we can set the title and initialize the session messages if we're starting out.
+4. Now, we set the title and initialize the session messages.
 (You can change the title and "content" sections if you want.)
 ```
 st.title("DIY Gen AI Chatbot")
 # check messages variable in streamlit's session state